Simsso/Haskell-Studies/README.md

 25. > In this chapter we will... ...work through an `Identity` crisis.
 26. > Keep in mind what these are doing, follow the types, lift till you drop.
 27. > We will... ...live the Thunk Life
+29. > We have measured time; now we shall measure space.
+Well, memory anyway; we’re not astrophysicists.